 PHILOSOPHY OF LEARNING

-HOPE Academy’s educational philosophy has been largely influenced by research and professional classroom experience.
+HOPE Academy’s educational philosophy has been influenced by educational research and professional classroom experience.
 Most significantly, 2 Peter 1:5-10, “to add first to your faith virtue and then knowledge,” as had the greatest influence on our approach regarding both the academic and spiritual development of our students.Our goal is to foster a desire for learning and cultivate the unique gifts and strengths of every child.

 Our academic program can be characterized as inquiry oriented, project based, cohesive, and academically and instructionally differentiated.
 Students at HOPE Academy are most often seen working in small groups or pairs, engaged in some form of hands-on application of what they have learned, or engaging in a process of investigation to explore an idea more deeply.